world, team collaboration is a pillar of cohesiveness and efficiency for each

 As with any business, knowing your data is secure is priority and with Google Drive data is stored off-site and encrypted using SSL.
 Also, “Google Drive also allows you to back up files to the Cloud using ‘Back up and sync’, or, if you are a paying customer, ‘Drive File Stream’.
 This option provides you with a copy of your files in a Google Drive folder on your hard-drive, making your data both secure and more easily accessible.”

-With these tools, team work becomes seamless whether you’re a conference room apart, or continents apart.
+team work becomes seamless whether you’re a conference room apart, or

 Have these tools helped you?
 Or what other tools can you recommend we try to help our team increase efficiency and productivity?